 SAFe has been around for around since 2011 and grew out of work that its creator, Dean Leffingwell, did at Rally Software.
 He was the Chief Methodologist at Rally and was involved in the expansion of the , or RUP.
 He saw a need for large enterprises that were trying to adopt agile but had trouble with how they were structured (usually as silos based on functional area) and a lack coordination between teams and a lack of visibility for management.

 When I first get involved in SAFe I felt it was attempting to fit agile into a waterfall organization.
 It has evolved significantly since then and now focuses more on overall transformation.
 With the creation of SAFe 4.0, there is good support for large enterprises looking to link a team’s work to business objectives.

 When Should You Use SAFe?

-SAFe is perceived as a turnkey solution for agile adoption.
+SAFe is perceived as a for agile adoption.
 When an enterprise looks at adopting agile – for whatever reason – SAFe is a way to align people’s expectations.
 There are different training courses available for the different levels of the SAFe Big Picture (see right).